Walk - Marazion to Porthleven

 There are a range of wonderful places to lay your head near the Coast Path for a well-earned sleep.
 From large and luxurious hotels, to small and personable B&B's, as well as self-catering options and campsites.
 The businesses that support the Path, where you've chosen to visit, are listed here.

-Dropped Anchor Sea View Campsite
+Dropped Anchor Sea View Camping

 Set in an area of outstanding natural beauty a quiet and uncomplicated site with amazing sea views over mounts bay, close to the south west coastal path.